TomTris/42-Minishell/README.md

 Shell and MAc......
 I think it has other layor or software to store things like HOME, PWD, or PATH.
 Kind of.

 Anyway, i did it very carefullyy in about 2.5-3 weeks with about 250 - 300 hours.
 Enjoy!

+Score: of course 125/125 for this great project!